 Felwine Sarr: Interestingly enough, now that the debate about the restitution of cultural assets is underway, one hears arguments that reveal a deeply rooted condescension: saying that in Africa there are no museums or that the countries there are incapable of administering their own works of art.
 That one cannot be sure that the objects of cultural heritage are safe.
 Not everyone says that, but large sections of the population are convinced that the objects would be much safer in Europe — and that it might even be to the benefit of Africa if they were kept there.
 This means that there is a lot of work ahead of us to "decolonize" the gaze.

-The Humboldt Forum is scheduled to open in Berlin at the end of 2019.
-The dispute over the Museum of Ethnological Art, a prestige project of the German government, has been going on for a long time.
+The dispute over the Museum of Ethnological Art, which will present its collection at Berlin's Humboldt Forum - a prestige project of the German government - has been going on for a long time.
 Ms Savoy, you brought the debate about the return of objects and artifacts from the former colonies out into the open in the summer of 2017 with your public resignation from the Humboldt Forum's Scientific Advisory Board in Germany.
 Today, the subject is one of the major topics of cultural policy.
 What is your fundamental goal?

 Benedicte Savoy: For a very long time, I was interested in the transparency of the history of the collections.
 The dark side of museums, which usually only present their golden side, was important to me.

 And it was important that the public, especially the younger generation, could rejoice in the beauty of the objects - fully aware that this joy has a downside.
 The wider public didn't know that, and I didn't think it was right.